 Megan has been involved with sharing the gospel with children and young people for the last decade.
 She played a key part in establishing a children’s club and youth group at her home church, Penuel Baptist Chapel, in Pembrokeshire.
 Megan has also helped in the running of children and youth ministry in other local churches.
 Feeling called to serve the Lord in children and youth work, Megan connected with Child Evangelism Fellowship (CEF) four years ago.
 She has now joined the team and is keen to engage creatively with children and youth in exciting ways, sharing the gospel through Bible stories, music, craft activities, cooking, holiday clubs and camping!
 Megan is also a trained Scripture Union Faith Guide.

 Rev. Colin Leyshon

 Colin is originally from the Bridgend area but emigrated to London with the Civil Service.
 After twenty three years in the C.S. he was called to be the Minister of Stanmore Chapel (F.I.E.C.), North London, where he served for twenty seven years.
 He retired last year and now lives in Eastbourne.
-He is married to Bev and has three daughters and nine grandchildren.
+He has three daughters and nine grandchildren.
 He is also Chairman of the Council of Trustees of Messianic Testimony.
 He first came to Keswick in Wales at the age of eighteen and has now taken on the role of Chairman.